 Matrix-free techniques play an increasingly important role in large-scale simulations.
-Schur complement techniques and massively parallel multigrid solvers for second-order elliptic partial differential equations can significantly benefit from reduced memory traffic and consumption.
-The matrix-free approach often restricts solver components to purely local operations, for instance, the Jacobi- or Gauss–Seidel-Smoothers in multigrid methods.
-An incomplete LU(ILU) decomposition cannot be calculated from local information and is therefore not amenable to an on-the-fly computation which is typically needed for matrix-free calculations.
-It generally requires the storage and factorization of a sparse matrix which contradicts the low memory requirements in large scale scenarios.
-In this work, we propose a matrix-free ILU realization.
-More precisely, we introduce a memory-efficient, matrix-free ILU(0)-Smoother component for low-order conforming finite elements on tetrahedral hybrid grids.
-Hybrid grids consist of an unstructured macro-mesh which is subdivided into a structured micro-mesh.
-The ILU(0) is used for degrees-of-freedom assigned to the interior of macro-tetrahedra.
-This ILU(0)-Smoother can be used for the efficient matrix-free evaluation of the Steklov-Poincare operator from domain-decomposition methods.
+Schur complement techniques and massively parallel multigrid solvers for second-order elliptic partial differential equations significantly benefit from reduced memory traffic and consumption.
+The matrix-free approach often restricts solver components to purely local operations, for instance, to the most basic schemes like Jacobi- or Gauss–Seidel-Smoothers in multigrid methods.
+An incomplete LU(0)-decomposition (ILU) cannot be calculated from local information and is therefore not applicable to an on-the-fly computation typically needed for matrix-free calculations.
+It requires storing and factorizing a sparse matrix, contradicting the low memory requirements in large-scale scenarios.
+Here, we propose a matrix-free ILU realization.
+More precisely, we introduce a memory-efficient matrix-free ILU-Smoother component for low-order conforming finite elements on tetrahedral hybrid grids.
+Hybrid grids consist of an unstructured macro-mesh which is subdivided into structured micro-meshes.
+The ILU operates on the degrees of freedom assigned to the interior of macro-tetrahedra.
+This ILU-Smoother can be applied to the efficient matrix-free evaluation of the Steklov–Poincaré operator from domain-decomposition methods, as well as for the finite element tearing and interconnecting dual-primal and balancing domain decomposition by constraints methods.
 After introducing and formally defining our smoother, we investigate its performance on refined macro-tetrahedra.
-Secondly, the ILU(0)-Smoother on the macro-tetrahedrons is implemented via surrogate matrix polynomials in conjunction with a fast on-the-fly evaluation scheme resulting in an efficient matrix-free algorithm.
-The polynomial coefficients are obtained by solving a least-squares problem on a small part of the factorized ILU(0) matrices to stay memory efficient.
-The convergence rates of this smoother with respect to the polynomial order are thoroughly studied.
+On the macro-tetrahedra the ILU-Smoother is implemented via surrogate matrix polynomials, which we combine with a fast on-the-fly evaluation scheme, resulting in an efficient matrix-free algorithm.
+We obtain the polynomial coefficients by solving a least-squares problem on a small part of the factorized ILU matrices to remain memory efficient.
+The convergence rates of this smoother in relation to the polynomial order are thoroughly studied.